62726164/world-time/README.md

 ## Notes

-  * wt is intended for educational purposes only.
+  * wt is a simple toy program intended for educational purposes only.
   * Do not install wt on systems without the full knowledge and consent of the system's owner.
-  *